 Who won't save money with a smart thermostat?

 - Those who are generally quite forgetful and, for instance, forget to use the app to remotely switch their heating on or off.

 - Non-smartphone or computer users.
 Although you could opt for a learning thermostat, such as Nest, that can remember your routine.

 - People who are planning on moving within the next year or two, as they may not have time to recoup the cost of installing the smart heating control through savings on their heating bills.

 - If you have a poorly insulated property.
 It is a better idea to start by improving the energy efficiency of the property before installing a smart heating control.

 If you want to save money, we recommend you ensure your property is .
-You should also make sure you are getting the best deal on your energy bills – see how much money you can save by using our price comparison site, Which?
-Switch, to find the .
+You should also make sure you are getting the best deal on your energy bills – see how much money you can save by using our price comparison site, , to find the cheapest energy deal.